 Introduction

-Mathematics teaching in the Democratic Republic of Congo, as in many educational systems, traditionally relies on abstraction and rigor.
+Mathematics teaching in the Democratic Republic of Congo (DRC), as in many educational systems, traditionally relies on abstraction and rigor.
 While fundamental to the training of the mind, this approach creates a growing disconnect between theoretical concepts and the reality experienced by students.
 Students struggle to perceive the practical usefulness of the concepts studied, making learning tedious and meaningless (UNESCO, 2025).

 This problem is particularly visible in Goma (DRC), where the school curriculum, despite good intentions to integrate real-life situations, lacks local context.
 Generic examples do not resonate with students' daily lives, depriving them of the ability to connect mathematics to the challenges of their own environment, such as the growing population, the risks associated with the Nyiragongo volcano, or the local economy.